 Practical Application Third John makes clear what our position should be regarding "walking in the truth."
 We're to thwart the enemies of the truth.
 Whereas First John focuses on our fellowship with God, [Second and] Third John concentrates on our prioritizing the truth about what is taught and preached about Jesus.

-It's also necessary that we believers must be careful to heed those whose words and actions are in line with the gospel, while effectively discerning people such as power-hungry Diotrephes whose conduct falls short of what Jesus had taught and teaches today.
+It's also necessary that we believers be careful to heed those whose words and actions are in line with the gospel, while effectively discerning people such as power-hungry Diotrephes, whose conduct falls short of what Jesus had taught then and teaches today.

 Context To put this letter's purpose into perspective, realize that it was a first-century Christian custom for a widespread ministry of itinerant teachers and preachers to travel about preaching the gospel and teaching God's word by visiting many homes and house churches.
 A problem for that outreach ministry involved accommodations: Where would itinerants stay?
 At nightfall, after preaching from house to house, where would they lie down for a safe and comfortable night's sleep?
 Who'd tend to their bodily needs?